solo-io/gloo/docs/content/installation/gloo_federation.md

 deployment "gloo-fed" successfully rolled out
 ```

-You can also view the resources in the `gloo-fed` namespace by running:
+You can also view the resources in the `gloo-system` namespace by running:

 ```
-kubectl get all -n gloo-fed
+kubectl get all -n gloo-system
 ```

 You should see output similar to the following, with all pods running successfully.